Final Platform Layer 1.0.0

 Read or Write

-In some special cases you don't have to issue a full memory barrier like fplAtomicReadWriteFence(), so you can just use a read or write barrier only:
+In some special cases you don't have to issue a full memory barrier like fplAtomicReadWriteFence() - you can use a read or write barrier only:

-• You can use fplAtomicReadFence() to just ensure memory writes are completed before future ones only (Plus preventing from compiler reordering memory writes).
+• Use fplAtomicReadFence() to ensure prior memory reads complete before future ones (and prevent the compiler from reordering memory reads).

-• You can use fplAtomicWriteFence() to just ensure memory reads are completed before future ones only (Plus preventing from compiler reordering memory reads).
+• Use fplAtomicWriteFence() to ensure prior memory writes complete before future ones (and prevent the compiler from reordering memory writes).

 Atomics vs Barriers?